Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 After
 > Metal ions' intake cuts both ways in food components.
 Our bodies require trace metals, such as Fe and Cu ions, to maintain normal functions.
 However, studies have demonstrated that excessive intake contributes to pathological events, such as Parkinson's disease [1]; oxidative damage [2]; cancer [3], and premature aging [4].

+### Assignment for Unit 3

+Revise the following paragraph to improve clarity, brevity, and organization:
+> As for many food components, the intake of metal ions can be a double edged sword.
+The requirement for ingestion of trace metals such as Fe and Cu ions to maintain normal body functions such as the synthesis of metalloproteins is well established.
+However, cases of excess intake of trace metal ions are credited with pathological events such as the deposition of iron oxides in Parkinson's disease [1].
+In addition to aiding neurological depositions, these redox active metals ions have been credited with enhancing oxidative damage, a key component of chronic inflammatory disease [2] and a suggested initiator of cancer [3].
+As inflammation is a characteristic feature of a wide range of diseases, further potential pathological roles for metal ions are emerging as exemplified by premature ageing [4].

+Answer
+> Metal ions' intake cuts both ways in food components.
+Our bodies require trace metals, such as Fe and Cu ions, to maintain normal functions.
+However, the studies have demonstrated that the excessive intake contributes to pathological events, such as Parkinson's disease [1]; oxidative damage [2]; cancer [3], and premature ageing [4].

 ## Unit 4 Writing steps

 ### 4.1 More paragraph practice